nodejs/node/doc/api/http.md

 Reference to the underlying socket.
 Usually users will not want to access this property.
 In particular, the socket will not emit `'readable'` events because of how the protocol parser attaches to the socket.
-The `socket` may also be accessed via `request.connection`.

 ```js
 const http = require('http');